brentwilder/brentwilder.github.io/_pages/software.md

 ---

 ## Global Optical Snow properties via High-speed Algorithm With K-means clustering (GOSHAWK)
-This repository can be used to take in satellite imaging spectroscopy data to output optical snow properties.
-Similar to previous work, our algorithm solves for these properties simultaneously using numerical optimization of a linear mixture / two-stream forward model ([TARTES](https://github.com/ghislainp/tartes)).
+This repository can be used to take in spaceborne imaging spectroscopy data to output snow surface properties.
+Our algorithm solves for these properties simultaneously using numerical optimization of a linear mixture / two-stream snow model ([TARTES](https://github.com/ghislainp/tartes)).
 We leverage k-means spectral clustering and message passing interface to greatly speed up computation.